JazminVidal/EpaDB/readme.md

 In addition to the recordings, each phrase is manually annotated at phonetic level by two expert annotators from Argentina.
 One of the annotations is complete, the other covers only four phrases per speaker.
 We intend to complete the process and also add a third English native annotator in the course of the year.

 For more information on the annotations, please refer to the paper.

 ## Overview

 You will encounter the following folders organized by speaker:

-- waveforms: contains all the speech recordings.
+- waveforms: contains all the speech recordings of the speaker.
-- transcriptions: contains the prompts in .lab format.
+- transcriptions: contains the prompts read by the speaker in .lab format.
 - annotations_1: contains the set of complete manual annotations in TextGrid format.
 - annotations_2: contains a subset of manual annotations in TextGrid format by a second annotator, in case it exists.

+Additional files you will encounter in the main folder are:

 - reference_transcriptions: the file with all the possible reference transcriptions we considered.

-Note that some of the recordings may be missing due to low quality or recording problems.
-Manual annotation was performed at phone level using ARPA-bet and an ARPA-bet like extension to account for allophonic variations and Spanish sounds.
-For more informations refer to the paper in this folder.
-Speakers 89 and 18 do not contain the set of second annotations.
+-

-Note on the TextGrid files
+## Note on the TextGrid files

 Each TextGrid file contains 4 tiers: